Smart bran asks what the research says about this byproduct of refining wheat.

 A vegan seed-bread is very simple to prepare.
 The nutty flavour of sunflower and even almonds makes it a delight; if you can add them after an hour or more it rises better.

-In short, butter is back, thank goodness, many of us sigh; margarine is so awful.
-In chiropractic we are pleased about that; getting back to natural foods.
+In short butter is back, thank goodness, many of us sigh; margarine is so awful.
+In chiropractic we are pleased about that; natural unprocessed fats to line the nerves.

 Getting your smart bran from 100 percent whole wheat does create other logistical difficulties.
 Some would say we are bordering on fanaticism; perhaps so, but having witnessed the miserable death from colorectal cancer of a chiropractic colleague in our practice who ate only white bread and processed meat for lunch, I have become obsessed with not going down that road.